-There was a study in 2013 that treated children who had just had a tonsillectomy.
-They inhaled Lavender as part of their healing process and their necessity for acetaminophen post-surgery was reduced.
-A study in 2015 showed that the anti-inflammatory analgesic pain relief properties of lavender can be comparable to some prescription pain relievers.
+Another study, conducted in 2013, treated children who had just undergone a tonsillectomy.
+The test subjects inhaled Lavender as part of their healing process, and subsequently, their necessity for acetaminophen post-surgery was reduced.
+A study in 2015 showed that the anti-inflammatory analgesic pain relief properties of Lavender can be comparable to some prescription pain relievers.

 3 Different Ways To Use Essential Oils:

 Your olfactory system is one of the most powerful senses that you have.
-As mentioned in the last article, when you inhale an essential oil it actually goes into the limbic system of your brain and can affect your emotions and your mood, as well as Lavender's other properties when applied topically.
-Just one or two drops in your palm, then rub your hands together and just inhale deeply from your nose.
-This is the easiest way and will give you the quickest effect.
+As mentioned in a previous article, when you inhale an essential oil, it actually goes into the limbic system of your brain and can affect your emotions and your mood.
+Just add one or two drops to your palm, then rub your hands together and inhale deeply from your nose.
+This is the easiest way to and benefit quickly.

-You can put anywhere from 3 to 7 drops to 15 drops, depending on your specific diffuser.
-You can diffuse it in your house and you will reap the rewards of lavender as a pain reliever even through your olfactory system.
-There is a whole modality of healing called aromatherapy that has used essential oils as healing modalities for years.
-And the Lavender sold by Young Living has been approved by Health Canada that uses the natural health product.
+Add 3 to 15 drops of the oil, depending on your specific diffuser.
+You can diffuse it in your house to reap the rewards of Lavender as a pain reliever through your olfactory system.
+There is a whole modality of healing, called aromatherapy, that has used essential oils as healing modalities for years.

 - Carrier oil

-When I say carrier oil, I mean like regular oils like coconut oil, avocado, and sweet almond oil.
-These are all great choices of oils for your skin.
-You can add drops of lavender to a carrier oil and you can use it on your body.
-The reason I’m suggesting carrier oil is that everybody's skin is different.
-But lavender is actually quite a mild essential oil.
-So in order to make the maximum use of lavender as an essential oil for pain and inflammation, you can inhale it in the palms of your hands, use a diffuser, or you can use it right on the location of your pain.
-If for example, you have leg pain, you can use the lavender directly on the sore spot or in a carrier oil and apply it on your leg.
+A carrier oil is a regular oil, like coconut oil, avocado, or sweet almond oil.
+You can add drops of Lavender to a carrier oil apply it to your body.
+So, to make maximum use of Lavender as an essential oil for pain and inflammation, inhale it in the palms of your hands, use a diffuser, or apply it directly to the location of your pain.

-Also, one of the best-recommended places to use essential oils so it can actually penetrate your skin is at the base of your skull, where your skull meets your neck.
+One of the most recommended places to apply essential oils is at the base of your skull, where your skull meets your neck.
 Essential oil molecules are so minute that they penetrate the epidermis very quickly and enter into the bloodstream.
-And so this can actually impact your brainstem and reduce the body's drive to push out some of those chemicals, noradrenaline, and cortisol, in the body that is associated with stress and will help calm everything down.
+This can actually impact your brainstem and reduce the body's drive to push out some of those chemicals (noradrenaline and cortisol) in the body that are associated with stress.

-Wintergreen oil contains methyl salicylate which is basically nature's aspirin.
-It is a phenomenal anti-inflammatory and analgesic, so it is a painkiller.
-Wintergreen, to me, is very concentrated.
-So for those who use it, be very aware that it is a very concentrated oil.
-If you were to ingest it in large quantities, it can be toxic.
-Just like Stinging Nettles, for example, it is safe to take internally in a tea but if you rub it on your body, you get a rash.
-Therefore, some natural products will have some challenging side effects when not used correctly.
-With Wintergreen, I suggest use it in the carrier oil and apply it topically to the area of your body where you’re having challenges.
+Wintergreen oil contains methyl salicylate, which is basically nature's aspirin.
+It is a phenomenal anti-inflammatory and analgesic, so it acts well as a painkiller.
+Wintergreen is very concentrated, so it can be toxic if ingested in large quantities.
+Similar to Stinging Nettles, Wintergreen is safe to take internally in a tea, but if you rub it on your body, you can get a rash.
+I suggest mixing Wintergreen with a carrier oil and applying it topically to the affected area of your body.
 Wintergreen is also believed to be one of the best inflammation-fighting compounds in the world.
-It has a bit of numbing effect and it also contains antioxidants that are really good for pain management.
-Wintergreen is one of the only plants that have enough concentrated amount of methyl salicylate that actually can be extracted and used as a supplemental product, as a natural health product.
+It has a slight numbing effect and it also contains antioxidants that are really good for pain management.
+Wintergreen is one of the only plants that have enough concentrated methyl salicylate that can be extracted and used as a supplemental product.

-In 2004, 14 studies published in the Journal of Complementary and alternative medicine, said that the combination of peppermint and Wintergreen was particularly effective in reducing inflammation.
+In 2004, 14 studies published in the Journal of Complementary and alternative medicine, concluded that the combination of peppermint and Wintergreen was particularly effective in reducing inflammation.

-This was also really interesting to me that aromatherapy hand massage, with frankincense in it, was given to people with cancer and their pain was significantly reduced.
-This is also good for people with arthritis, hand massages with essential oils.
+One experiment centered around aromatherapy hand massages with frankincense given to people with cancer.
+Surprisingly their pain was significantly reduced.
+This oil is also good for people with arthritis.

-If you have questions about essential oils, you can reach Shyloe Fayad on Facebook, or email her at [email protected], or you can join her Facebook group which is “Happiness Habits by Shyloe”.
+If you have questions about essential oils, you can reach Shyloe Fayad on Facebook, or email her at [email protected]